Thanks for visiting our website. We want to give you some free advices to achieve high building standards for your home.

 Do not place the unit to close to your house as well, otherwise you´re risking damp walls in the winter.

-Are you looking for more advices?
+Are you looking for bespoke advices for your house?